-The 2022 budget appropriations are \$1,918,926 which is a 4.6% increase over the current year's budget.
-Most of the appropriations budget are equal to or less than the prior year with the exception of fire and ambulance protection contracts which increased by 9.4%, and the leaf pick up program which increased by 52% due to reinstituting overall leaf pick up for residents who reside on public roads.
-In addition, the animal control program costs have decreased by 32%.
-While the expenditure side of the budget increased, the Board of Trustees worked diligently to conform with the Property Tax Cap limit.
-Property tax collections will increase by \$42,124, about a 3.5% increase over the prior year.
+The 2023 budget appropriations are \$2,031,176 which is a 5.85% increase over the current year's budget.
+The budget includes a transfer to the park and recreation fund in the amount of \$75,000.
+Without this line item the increase would have only been 1.94%.
+Most of the appropriations budget are equal to or less than the prior year.
+While the expenditure side of the budget increased, the Board of Trustees worked diligently to conform to the Property Tax Cap limit.
+Projected other revenue was increased by \$187,775 to help offset property taxes.
+Property tax collections decrease by \$75,525, an approximate 7% decrease over the prior year.
 The Board also approved a special assessment to cover the cost of the leaf pick up program in the amount of \$49,500.
-With the appropriation of \$200,000 of unrestricted fund balance and the increase in taxable assessed value, the overall tax rate decreased by 4.07%.
+The board also appropriated \$200,000 of unrestricted fund balance to balance the budget.